 The Zenutri Modular System: Seven Products, Infinite Protocol Combinations

 Zenutri's seven TGA AUST L-listed formulations were designed as a modular system — each independently evidence-based for its specific biological pathway, each combinable with the others without creating problematic nutrient overlaps, and each calibrated against the NHMRC 2017 Nutrient Reference Values safe upper intake levels when used in combination.
-This modularity is what allows the Zenutri personalisation system to produce genuinely individualised protocols across the full range of Australian adult health profiles rather than cycling through a limited menu of pre-defined "wellness bundles."

-Osteo+Core (AUST L 520792) provides Vitamin D3 at 1,000 IU and MK-7 K2 at 180mcg — the precise dose validated by the Knapen 2013 three-year RCT in Osteoporosis International for bone mineral density improvement, and the K2 form linked by the Geleijnse 2004 Journal of the American College of Cardiology cohort study to a 57 percent reduction in cardiac mortality through matrix Gla protein activation and arterial calcium regulation.
+Osteo+Core (AUST L 520792) provides Vitamin D3 at 1,000 IU and MK-7 K2 at 180mcg — the precise dose examined by the Knapen 2013 three-year RCT in Osteoporosis International for bone mineral density outcomes, and the K2 form associated with healthy cardiovascular calcium distribution in the Geleijnse 2004 cohort study.
+TGA-permitted indication: "Vitamin D helps calcium absorption and a diet deficient in calcium can lead to osteoporosis in later life."
 The D3 and K2 co-formulation is prioritised for women over 40, men over 50, and adults with low sun exposure or assessed Vitamin D insufficiency.
+Mandatory warning: Vitamin K may interact with anticoagulant medications including warfarin — consult your GP before use if taking anticoagulant medications.

 How the Zenutri Health Quiz Builds Your Personalised Protocol

-The quiz process takes approximately five minutes and produces a recommendation with individual product rationales that explain in plain language why each formulation was selected for your specific profile — not a generic "good for everyone" justification, but a specific connection between your stated health context and the clinical evidence for the selected product at the recommended dose.
-This transparency is the mechanism through which Zenutri's personalisation process is differentiated from quiz-formatted upselling: every recommendation connects to a specific clinical claim that can be verified against the published research linked throughout this article and the broader Zenutri blog series.
+The quiz process takes approximately five minutes and produces a recommendation with individual product rationales that explain in plain language why each formulation was selected for your specific profile — not a generic "good for everyone" justification, but a specific connection between your stated health context and the published evidence for the selected product at the recommended dose.
+This transparency is the mechanism through which Zenutri's personalisation process is differentiated from quiz-formatted upselling: every recommendation connects to a specific nutritional claim that can be verified against the published research linked throughout this article and the broader Zenutri blog series.

 The Protocol for Different Australian Adult Profiles